alanyongy/tft-matchup-predictor/README.md

 - Creative use of limited tools can rival fully integrated solutions.
 - Building UI-based automations is a powerful way to reverse-engineer closed systems.
 - Even "hacky" implementations can offer deep technical value — especially when built under tool or access constraints.

-This was a rapid solo prototype with some copy-pasting and hardcoded logic.
-The source is included for completeness but is not polished or optimized.
-For a deeper understanding, please refer to the project writeup and overview.

-This project was originally developed five years ago when I was just starting out with programming.
-While the codebase reflects an early learning phase and isn’t up to my current standards, the project remains a valuable demonstration of my problem-solving skills and creativity.
-Since then, my coding practices and architectural design skills have significantly improved, as you’ll see in my more recent projects.

-within the right edge of the screen, search from top of screen for player tag
-- use as anchor for checking where to start reading for a name
-- read name